nxlim-00/myFlix-Angular-client/README.md

 4. Push to the branch (`git push origin feature/your-feature`)
 5. Create a new Pull Request

+## Hosting

+This project is hosted on gh-pages: https://nxlim-00.github.io/myFlix-Angular-client/

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.